WHEARobotics/FRC2023/DEVELOPERS_START_HERE.md

 # Developer Configuration

 Sharkbots uses Python for programming.
 Because Python has a very large community and because it's very easy to add new libraries to a python environment, it's very easy for developers to end up with a lot of complex dependencies that end up causing trouble on the actual RoboRio or outboard processor.
-To (help) fight that, please use the `conda` package manager to create a "virtual environment."
+To (help) fight that, please use the **conda** package manager to create a "virtual environment."
 Everyone will share the same libraries and be able to to recreate the virtual environment quickly.

-Since Linux is the operating system of the RoboRio and most outboard coprocessors (Raspberry Pi, Jetson, etc.), it's a tiny bit more convenient as the system you use in a terminal (command-line) sessions.
-If you are comfortable with Linux and use Windows, installing the [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install) may be worth while.
-It's not necessary, though.
-If you are comfortable with Windows' native "Command Prompt" or "Windows Powershell" command-lines, they're more than fine.
+**NOTE**: At the moment, I've had difficulty installing the Python wpilib into Window's implementation of Linux (Windows Subsystem for Linux).
+Until that's figured out, if you're using a Windows machine, use the **Command prompt** or **Windows Powershell** terminals to work.

 ## Clone this repo